 The Staggering Scope and Impact

-Burns are a leading cause of mortality and morbidity in developing countries.
+Burns are a leading cause of morbidity in developing countries.
 South Asia is at the epicenter of the burn crisis, and nearly a third of all deaths from burns globally happen to women and girls in that region.
 There, more women and children die from severe burns than from HIV/AIDS or malaria.
 It is also the 6th leading cause of lost productive years (DALYs) for women 15-49.
 In Sub-Saharan Africa, burns are also the 19th leading cause of death.
 Infants in Africa have three times the incidence of burn deaths than infants worldwide.

 Burn injuries disproportionally cause economic hardships in low-income countries.
 Severe burns leave their victims with disabilities that cost more than $80.2 billion a year in lost productivity (wages and skills) alone and almost all (95 percent) of that economic burden occurs in developing countries - undermining economic and social development where it is needed most.